-Hip surgeons at Duke’s nationally ranked orthopaedic center are considered leaders in the field because of our use of advanced technologies, nurse staffing and the number of hip replacement surgeries we perform each year.
-Our experience with all less invasive approaches to hip replacement surgery -- from the back (posterior), the front (anterior) and the side (lateral) -- and the devices we use ensure you will undergo the procedure that meets your individual needs.
+Duke hip surgeons in Raleigh and Durham are considered leaders in the field because of our use of advanced technologies, nurse staffing and the number of hip replacement surgeries we perform each year.
+Specialists in our nationally ranked orthopaedic center are experienced with all less invasive approaches to hip replacement surgery -- from the back (posterior), the front (anterior) and the side (lateral) -- and the devices we use ensure you will undergo the procedure that meets your individual needs.

 National leader in hip replacement surgery

 Hip pain caused by arthritis or hip fracture can be disabling and limit your ability to perform daily activities.
 We help you escape that chronic pain and disability by using the surgical option that’s right for you.
 We offer less invasive approaches including anterior (front) hip replacement, posterior (back), and direct lateral (side) hip replacement, and surgically precise, computer-assisted hip replacement.
 Patients come to us because we consistently achieve excellent long-term results, including improving your ability to move without pain.
 Our goal is to achieve the best possible results for you.

 Choose Duke Orthopaedics for your hip replacement surgery because:

 - Experience and expertise counts.
 Studies show that patients benefit from their surgeon’s experience.
 Our fellowship-trained orthopaedic surgeons have performed thousands of hip replacement surgeries and constantly fine tune their methods and practices.
 Duke's orthopaedic program is consistently ranked as one of the top in the country by U.S. News & World Report.